Terryy315/BVEX_Projects/research/readme.md

 This folder contains parts of my research on using a K-band satellite (TDRS-12) for beam calibration of the telescope.

 The main code to generate those scans, integrate5.py, is a more developed and reliable version of "integrate2.py" in the software folder.
-The reason behind the name of this Python script is partly due to the way it works: it integrates the raw time-domain power reading into individual integrated power "snapshots"
+The reason behind the name of this Python script is partly due to the way it works: it integrates the raw frequency-domain power reading taken at a fixed frequency into individual integrated power "snapshot" for each period.

 Each of the example scan shows two very important integrated power plots, up scan (when the telescope moves up), and down scan (when the telescope moves down).
 Each plot shows the power received from the TDRS-12 satellite as a function of the telescope's elevation.